o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/dynamic-data-slots.md

 ---
 linktitle: Dynamic Data Slots
 title: Dynamic Data Slots in Script Canvas
-description: Use dynamic data slots to enable a single node to process a variety of data types in Script Canvas, Open 3D Engine's visual scripting system.
+description: Use dynamic data slots to enable a single node to process a variety of data types in Script Canvas, which is the visual scripting system in Open 3D Engine (O3DE).
 weight: 200
 ---